Kootenai River water or watershed scenery in Montana

 Best flows

 Use RiverReports and USGS 12301933 together, then check Libby Dam information before committing.
-Stable releases are the cleanest fishing window; fast changes should move the plan toward protected edges, a shorter float, or another river.
+Stable releases are the cleanest fishing window.
+Fast changes should move the plan toward protected edges, a shorter float, or another river.

-When to skip
+When to leave

 Skip or pivot when releases are changing quickly, wind makes boat control poor, access would require unsafe bank travel, bull-trout handling risk is high, or current restrictions change the legal plan.